juliomsilva/websockets-cluster/README.md

 npm run start:server-3
 ```

-3. Open 3 tabs in the browser, each of them pointing to a specific server:
+3. Open 3 tabs in the browser, each one of them pointing to a specific service:

 > - <http://localhost:3001/>
 > - <http://localhost:3002/>